 Set the image quality for the 3D fly through to Low or High.
 Low quality will process faster, but with less detail.

 Pauses a fly-through video currently in progress (this button replaces the Play Fly-through button when the video is playing).

 Cancels the fly-through video currently in progress.

 Saves the selected Fly-through path to a video file.
 The fly-through video will render at the export speed while saving.
-The rendering while exporting in 3D may be slowing or less smooth than the final video result.
+The render while exporting in 3D may be slower or less smooth than the final video result.
 For video export settings, see more information below.

 Fly-Through video can be created from any point features with recognized